 Pregnant workers are forced out of their jobs and denied reasonable accommodations that would enable them to continue working and supporting their families.
-The Pregnant Workers Fairness Act would help end this discrimination and promote the health and economic security of pregnant women, their babies and their families.
+The Pregnant Workers Fairness Act would help end this discrimination and promote healthy pregnancies and protect the economic security of pregnant women and their families.

-Pregnant Workers Need the Pregnant Workers Fairness Act (State Data)
+Improving Maternal Health with the Pregnant Workers Fairness Act

 Why We Need the Pregnant Workers Fairness Act: Stories from Real Women

 Accounts of pregnant workers who were denied minor adjustments to their job duties that they needed to continue safely working throughout pregnancy.

 This Mother's Day, Moms Need Child Care, Paid Leave and Protections While Pregnant

 How policy can expand mothers' opportunities and reduce inequity.

 Reasonable Accommodations for Pregnant Workers: State Laws